William Edward Jelf: Life

 One of the Whitehall preachers from 1846 to 1848, Jelf left Oxford in 1849 to become vicar of Carleton, North Yorkshire, a college living.
 Here he remained till 1854, when he moved to Caerdeon, near Barmouth, in North Wales.
-He held no church preferment there, but officiated in a church, St Philip's, built on his own property.
+He held no church preferment there, but officiated in a church, St Philip's, built on his own property and designed by his brother-in-law, John Louis Petit.
 It was consecrated and endowed as a district church in 1875.
 A significant court case permitted the use of the English language and opened the way to liturgical anglicisation in predominantly Welsh-speaking areas.
 In 1857 he delivered the Bampton lectures on The Christian Faith comprehensive and definite.
 He devoted much of his time to controversy: attacks on ritualism, confession, and mariolatry.

 The last few months of Jelf's life were passed at Hastings, where he died on 18 October 1875.

 Works

 Jelf's major work was his Greek grammar, first published in 1842–1845, 2 vols., Oxford, A Grammar of the Greek Language, chiefly from the German of Raphael Kühner.
 It had at least five editions, and in the later ones Jelf omitted Kühner's name from the title-page.
 He published a letter to Frederick Temple on Essays and Reviews, in 1860.
-Based on his notes, a commentary on the first Epistle of St. John was published with the Greek text in 1877, edited by William Webster.
+Based on his notes, a commentary on the First Epistle of John was published with the Greek text in 1877, edited by William Webster.